Open Accessibility Menu

 • If the patient inquiry or concern requires further assessment, it should be referred to the Patient Ambassador in the Quality Department at 319-768-4609.

-For questions or concerns about denials because of coding, call Health Information Management, 319-768-1900.
+For questions or concerns about denials because of coding, call Health Information Management, at 319-768-1900.

 Back to top